 This research guide will assist you in building the skills required to acquire the literature that you'll consult when working with patients in a clinical setting or with colleagues on research projects.

-Whether you're familiar with finding medical literature or new to using databases and other information tools, we hope you find the library component of MDCN 345 helpful to your academic success.
-We encourage you to utilize the librarians and library resources throughout your academic and professional careers so that you continuing building your literature searching and critical appraisal skills.
+Whether you're familiar with finding medical literature or new to using databases and other information tools, I hope you find the library component of MDCN 345 helpful to your academic success.
+I encourage you to utilize librarians and library resources throughout your academic and professional careers so that you continuing building your literature searching and critical appraisal skills.

 My name is Nicole Dunnewold and I'm your librarian for this course.
 I'm available to answer questions about finding and appraising literature for your assignments.
 You can e-mail me to set up an appointment.